akshat-22/Sorting-Algoithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer
-## It a visualization of various Algorithm in python using matplotlib Library .
+## This project helps visualization of various Sorting  Algorithms in python.
-In this repository I had implemented various sorting Algorithm  in python to reprent them graphically in VS code Editor for better unerstanding and Analysis in a graphical manner.
+In this repository I had simulated  various Sorting Algorithms  in python using  VS Code Editor for better understanding and Analysis in a graphical manner and observe how these Alogithms work for different size of datasets.

 ## Sorting Algorithm Visualized are:-
+### 1.Insertion Sort                                                                                                                                                                ### 2.Selection Sort
+### 3.Quick Sort
-1.Merge Sort
+### 4.Merge Sort
-2.Bubble Sort
+### 5.Bubble Sort
-3.Heap Sort
+### 6.Heap Sort
-4.